We have updated our privacy policy. By continuing, you are agreeing to our terms.

 Lawsuits against a business for providing inadequate security must be based on specific types of evidence.
 In Yearwood v.
 Club Miami, Inc, the Georgia Court of Appeals provides an overview of the types of evidence that must be used to prove a negligent security claim under Georgia law.
 The court granted summary judgment for the defendant after the plaintiff failed to present any evidence regarding the sufficiency of the defendant’s voluntary security measures.
 Additionally, the plaintiff failed to provide any evidence regarding prior criminal acts on the premises or in the general vicinity of the club.

 The Yearwood case indicated that lawsuits alleging inadequate security in parking lots, stores, gyms and the common areas of apartment complexes require the plaintiff to establish negligence by the business or property owner.
 Evidence establishing negligent conduct in this context involves demonstrating that prior crimes on the premises or vicinity established a need for reasonable security measures and that any security measures adopted by the defendant were inadequate.
-Successful negligent security claims generally necessitate an investigation to uncover prior relevant criminal activity and use of a security expert to explain why the measures taken were not sufficient.
+Successful negligent security claims generally require an investigation to uncover past relevant criminal activity and use of a security expert to explain why the measures taken were not sufficient.

 How useful is this for you?